Musical Theatre Production

 Fees include all in-country costs: homestay, food, transportation from San Jose airport to Monteverde and within the Monteverde zone, instruction, special activities and tours.
 Does not include airfare.

 Spanish You Can Use

 Whether you are a beginner or an advanced student, expect your Spanish to improve significantly at Costa Rica Theatre Camp.
 But you won't be cracking open a textbook and conjugating verbs.
-In our Spanish for Theatre classes, you'll work with a teacher several days per week learning key theatrical terms, working with the Spanish libretto of Fiddler on the Roof, and more.
+In our Spanish for Theatre classes, you'll work with a teacher several days per week learning key theatrical terms, working with the Spanish libretto of the show and more.
 You'll also learn some Costa Rican slang and language norms to help you converse with your cast-mates and host family.